Braintree, Mass. First Church

 For additional information please see the finding aid.

 Two sets of records were kept within this volume, and are presented here consecutively for ease of use.
 The first set of records includes lists of the church's minsters and members, covenants, and meeting minutes.
 The second set of records contains lists of baptisms, marriages, deaths, and admissions to the church.
-This volume is stated to be a direct continuation of Samuel Niles’s Journal, which he originally took with him to Abington when he left this church.

 A full transcription of this volume is available.